iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="net.hscni.covid19ni 3 reviews"/>
 </p>

+> I have just downloaded this app can anyone please tell me if it's free or is there a payment on it<br> :date: __2020-08-11 23:00:25__

 > Who owns this App is it a private profit making company?
 If so is this another privatisation by the back door which is all too common with the NHS overall in recent years Own it Don't rent it!<br> :date: __2020-05-06 15:23:14__

 > I was looking for statistics on the spread in NI as we are lumped in with the UK in official statistics, this app doesn't seem to have that.
 Useful advice but nothing I haven't heard 1000 times already - those who aren't listening won't be downloading the app anyway.<br> :date: __2020-04-11 15:32:23__